 But guess what?
 It turns out these coded URLs don’t work: after a few days they redirect you to the Times archive, just like uncoded URLs.
 I’ve been using these URLs for months on the assumption that they were permanent links, and every one of them is now broken and useless.

 I don’t know what the point of these ridiculous bait-and-switch URLs is, but today’s lesson is obvious: don’t use them.
 They look like they work, but they’re worse than useless.
-Instead, you should continue using the NYT Link Generator to create genuine permanent links.
-Simple instructions are here, and the links it generates look like this:
+Instead, you should continue using the here, and the links it generates look like this:

 That is all.
 You may now go about your regular business.